-However, the error report does not contain information about QR codes for test registration, the token stored in your app (see "Retrieving a test result" in Section 6 b. below) rapid test results, vaccination certificates and entries in your contact journal.
+However, the error report does not contain information about QR codes for test registration, the token stored in your app (see "Retrieving a test result" in Section 6 b. below), rapid test results, digital COVID vaccination and test certificates and entries in your contact journal.
 Furthermore, the error report does not contain your name or other information with which the RKI can identify you.